Domiran/enum_values/README.md

 It does this by creating a compilable cpp file intended to be included directly in your application that are linked to the `enum_value` and `enum_static` classes.
 Forward declarations of all enums it captures are included.
 Which one you use ~~really depends if you prefer a little C# in your life~~ is a matter of preference.

 Unlike some other enum reflection solutions, this does not require much/any editing of your existing code and has no size or syntax limitations.
+(However, its effectiveness is entirely dependent on the parser.
+The initial release does not have a very robust C++ syntax parser.)

 # Example